OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 If this directory exists and contains subdirectories (e.g., `0/`, `1/`, etc.), IOMMU is likely active.
 An empty directory or a non-existent directory indicates that IOMMU is not correctly enabled in your kernel or BIOS/UEFI.

-If IOMMU is not active, you need to add the appropriate parameter to your kernel's boot command line:
+If IOMMU is not active, add the appropriate parameter to the kernel's boot command line:

 *   For Intel CPUs: `intel_iommu=on`
 *   For AMD CPUs: `amd_iommu=on`